oprienrico/fwf_orm/README.md

 ####An Example

-Define a class that inherits from `FWFEntity`, that will be our entity.
+Import `FWF_ORMLib.h` and define a class that inherits from `FWFEntity`, that will be our entity.
 In the example we will name it `EntityTest` (wow a name that's unexpected…) with an `NSString` attribute `name`.

 ___NB:Attributes must be Objects! (see [`newOBJDataTypes` section](#new-obj-datatypes))___